Delaunay/Delaunay.github.io/_posts/2015-04-19-Dynamic_Object.md

 ---

 I recently started to implement a plugin system for one of my applications.
-I wanted to be able to hide most of the application programming while enabling the application to run users own code.
+I wanted to be able to hide most of the application's programming while enabling the application to run users' own code.

  Most of the examples I have seen were either simple tutorials or overly complicated frameworks requiring a major change in my original design.

  This is what we are going to implement:

     -*- Code main.cpp